rjboyce/rfbloyalty/README.md

 You may fork this repository and run on your local machine or check out my demo [https://www.vkind.site](https://www.vkind.site).

-`Running this Application locally requires Node.js (latest LTS), JDK 11 and Maven`
+`Running this Application locally requires Node.js (latest LTS) and the most recent JDK 11`

 To run the application, execute the following (dependent services are on public servers and thus require an accessible internet connection):